Katherine Foxhall, Migraine: A History (Johns Hopkins University Press, 2019). ISBN 9781421429489

 Migraine reveals a two thousand year history of the efforts that ordinary people and medical professionals have made to describe, explain and – most importantly – treat migraine since the Middle Ages.
 It takes the reader from classical humoral explanations, through medieval bloodletting, herbal remedies and Victorian practices of therapeutic experimentation to our own neurological knowledge and modern medicines.

-In the UK and Europe distribution is by Wiley, and Migraine is available for pre-order from independent and online booksellers.
+In the UK and Europe distribution is by Wiley, and Migraine is also available from independent and online booksellers.

 For publicity and media/review copy enquiries:

 - For the US and worldwide contact Kathryn Marguy at Johns Hopkins University Press: email KRM@press.jhu.edu.

 - For the UK and Europe contact Gary Hall at The Oxford Publicity Partnership Ltd: email email@example.com.

 A Q&A about the book for media representatives is available here.

 “erudite and vivid…A lively, scholarly book about migraine, Foxhall’s history is also a treatise on the human condition”.

 – Sibbie O’Sullivan for Washington Post, 10 June 2019.